DDM-Lab/janus/README.md

 If you want to use something like TensorFlow, Jason has a relatively high end NVIDIA graphics card (10GB GeForce RTX 3080; note that this is *not* the GeForce RTX 3080 Ti).
 No supporting software for such use is yet installed on Janus.
-It is reputed to be a bit finicky to get right, but should certainly be possible.
+It is reputed to be a bit finicky to get right, but should certainly be possible when needed.

 #### Reverse proxy for Python web applications

+TODO

 ### PHP

+TODO

 ### JavaScript

 The latest (as of 24 March 2022) LTS version of node.js, version 16.14.2, along with npm version 8.5.8 and nodemon 2.0.15, is installed on Janus.
-This will be upgraded on an irregular basis, though upgrades will be announced on the janus-users mailing list.
+This will be upgraded on an irregular basis, though upgrades will be announced on the `janus-users` mailing list.
 It will almost certainly be upgraded along with the biennial OS upgrade.

-If for some reason you need a different version of node.js please discuss it on janus-users mailing list.
+If for some reason you need a different version of node.js please discuss it on the `janus-users` mailing list.
 It appears that if necessary technologies exist so that multiple versions of node.js can peacefully cohabit one machine, though they seem awkward to install and configure.

 TODO discuss npm

 #### nodeGame

-Version 7.1.0 (the latest stable version as of 24 March 2022) of nodeGame is installed in /home/ddmlab/experiments/, and configured to start when Janus boots, and serving nodeGame out of port 8080.
+Version 7.1.0 (the latest stable version as of 24 March 2022) of nodeGame is installed in /home/ddmlab/experiments/, and configured to start when Janus boots, serving nodeGame out of port 8080.

 In an effort to keep the world on Janus cleaner and tidier than the mess we had on Halle, please use this installation of nodeGame to serve your nodeGame games, rather than installing many copies of nodeGame, each using a different port.
 To do so

-* copy your nodeGame game to /home/ddmlab/experiments
+* ensure a copy of your game is in the DDMLab GitHub space

-TODO describe preferred linking strategy, etc
+* clone a copy into `/home/ddmlab/experiments/nodegame/games_available/<your-game's-name>`
+* ensure it is readable by the `ddmlab` group; assuming the usual permissions, this can be done with `chgrp -R ddmlab /home/ddmlab/experiments/nodegame/games_available/<your-game's-name>`
+* ensure the `data` sub-directory is writable by group, too; this can be done with `chmod -R g+w /home/ddmlab/experiments/nodegame/games_available/<your-game's-name>/data`
+* create in `/home/ddmlab/experiments/nodegame/games/` a symbolic link to your game; this can be done with `cd /home/ddmlab/experiments/nodegame/games/ ; ln -s ../games_available/<your-game's-name> ./`
+* ensure, probably by using the `janus-users` mailing list, that nodeGame coming down will not impact anyone else, and then restart nodeGame with `sudo systemctl restart nodegame`

+See the existing games linked to from `…/nodegame/games/` for examples.

+Note that if you are installing a nodeGame game written against an earlier version of nodeGame there may be some minor changes that are needed.
+One likely one is that the argument signature to the `stager` function has changed.
+Stefano has arranged that the old functions will continue to work, at least for a while, but it would be best to update them.
+This can be easily done just by changing the line `module.exports = function(stager, settings) {` to `module.exports = function(treatmentName, settings, stager, setup, gameRoom) {` in `game.stages.js`.

 ### SQLite